williamdemeo/Isotopy/README.md

 **Keywords:** isotopy; isotopic algebras; congruence lattice

-**Abstract:** We present pairs of isotopic algebras with congruence lattices of different orders, thus answering negatively the question of whether isotopic algebras must have isomorphic congruence lattices.
+**Abstract:** We present pairs of isotopic algebras with congruence lattices of different sizes, thus answering negatively the question of whether isotopic algebras must have isomorphic congruence lattices.

 The paper has been accepted and is in the final editorial stages.
 It should appear in print sometime in 2014.
 The latest revision is in the tex directory.